whosgotch/django-blog/README.md

 ```

 The tests utilize Pytest and Factoryboy to ensure the functionality is working as expected and to maintain code quality.

-## License

-The Django Blog project is open-source and released under the MIT License.
-Feel free to modify and use the code for your own projects.